Amara-ops/policy-runtime-ts/README.md

   - ERC‑20 transfer: to = USDC contract; selector = 0xa9059cbb; the recipient is the first calldata arg.
   - Native ETH transfer: the to address is the recipient EOA; selector is empty (no calldata).
 Native handling will be documented when added.
   - Router swap: to = router (e.g., Uniswap); selector = swap function.
-- Per‑recipient limits are planned for v0.3 via per‑target caps; today the allowlist gates by contract+function, and caps apply to the provided amount.
+- Per‑recipient limits are available via per‑target caps; allowlist gates by contract+function; caps apply to the provided amount.

 ## API
 - loadPolicy(policy, policyHash)